ULL-MII-SYTWS/ull-mii-sytws.github.io-source/_includes/practicas/graphql-simple-client.md

 that sends a **GraphQL operation** to a remote endpoint over HTTP.

 The HttpLink constructor takes an options object that can include:

 - The `uri`  parameter is the URL of the GraphQL endpoint to send requests to.
 The default value is `/graphql`.

-- The `fetch` parameter is A function to use instead of calling the Fetch API directly when sending HTTP requests to your GraphQL endpoint.
+- The `fetch` parameter is a function to use instead of calling the Fetch API directly when sending HTTP requests to your GraphQL endpoint.
 The function must conform to the signature of `fetch`.

 - The `headers` parameter is an object representing headers to include in every HTTP request.